victorcuevasv/tpcbench/README.txt

 bash compileclientSparkDatabricks.sh

 The process is analogous to the Presto application.
-Again a file named client-1.2-SNAPSHOT-SHADED.jar will be generated but this time it will be stored in $HOME/tpcds-jars/targetsparkdatabricks/
+Again a file named client-1.2-SNAPSHOT-SHADED.jar will be generated but in this case it will be stored in $HOME/tpcds-jars/targetsparkdatabricks/